harakonan/tools/README.md

 1. Commit all current works and push to the upstream

 	   git add -A
-	   git commit -a
+	   git commit
-	   git push origin master
+	   git push -u origin main

-	- If you are working at the branch other than the master branch
+	- If you are working at the branch other than the main branch

-		  git pull origin master
+		  git pull origin main
-		  git checkout master
+		  git checkout main
 		  git merge current_working_branch_name

 1. Pull request

 	   git add -A
-	   git commit -a
+	   git commit
-	   git push origin harakonan
+	   git push -u origin harakonan

 	- harakonan is the name of my working branch
 	- Pull request on the github page after the push